peter1745/peter1745/README.md

 ### 👨‍💻 About Me:
 I am a Software Engineer from Sweden, and I mainly work on lower level systems for game engines.

-- 💼 I currently work as a game engine developer at [Studio Cherno](https://github.com/StudioCherno).
-- ⚡ I'm currently working on my own game engine Yuki as well as a git extension called "gitf"
+- ⚡ I'm currently working on a windowing library and a browser / HTML parser.
 - ☕ I love coffee, and will become a cave gremlin if I can't have it.
-- 🎮 I've participated in the Ludum Dare Game Jam twice, and I'll be participating in Ludum Dare 53 this April.
+- 🎮 I've participated in three Ludum Dare Game Jams, and I'm unlikely to do it again.

 ---